-Our responsibility is to express opinions on these financial statements based on our audit.
-We did not audit the financial statements of the Highline College Foundation (the Foundation), which represents 100 percent of the assets, net position and revenues of the aggregate discretely presented component units.
-Those statements were audited by other auditors, whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for the Foundation, is based solely on the reports of the other auditors.
+We did not audit the financial statements of the Highline College Foundation (the Foundation), which represent 100 percent of the assets, net position and revenues of the aggregate discretely presented component units.
+Those statements were audited by other auditors, whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for the Foundation, is based solely on the reports of other auditors.